Access free Cass County public records on anyone today.

 There are two primary methods for conducting a background check: name-based searches and fingerprint searches.

-Name-based searches are the first level of background check, known as Level 1.
+Name-based searches are the first level of background checks, known as Level 1.
 It is pretty straightforward and involves searching databases using a person’s name and other identifying details such as date of birth, sex, race or social security number.
 A Level 1 search provides an overview of an individual’s criminal history if any exists.
 However, it might turn up inaccurate or incomplete results due to common names.

 The MACHS Name-based search portal specifically limits results to information in the Missouri public record database and takes up to 7 business days.
 Each name searched costs $15 plus a 2% administrative fee.
 After processing, the results will appear on your MACHS dashboard.
 For notarized results, select the “Mail Notarized Results” option when creating the request.